- Photography for Beginners - A Complete Guide

 Types of Lens

-There are two main types of lens available - telephoto lens and prime lenses.
+There are two main types of lens available - zoom lens and prime lenses.
 A prime lens has a fixed focal length, such as 50mm or 135mm.
-Telephoto lenses are able to change zoom and are expressed as a range, such as 70-300mm.
+Zoom lenses are able to change zoom and are expressed as a range, such as 70-300mm.

 Prime lenses on the other hand usually have higher quality optics designed specifically for the set focal length.
 They are often cheaper as there are fewer lenses internally and fewer mechanisms, something which also makes them lighter and more compact.
 They also tend to have a wider maximum aperture, say f/2 or even f/1.4 which are a distinct advantage when shooting in low light conditions.